 Bake 35 to 40 minutes (an inserted fork should come out clean or nearly clean).
 If you're adding the topping, the cake(s) can remain a little undercooked at this stage, as they will be going back in the oven.
 While baking, prepare topping (if using).

-For Topping (optional): Place topping ingredients in a pot or saucepan.
+For the topping (optional): Place topping ingredients in a pot or saucepan.
 Stir with a whisk over medium heat until mixture begins to lightly bubble.
 Reduce heat to low, whisking continuously for 2 minutes.
 Remove from heat and continue whisking until it thickens and most of the lumps are gone.
 Transfer to a bowl to cool.

 When rice layer is done baking, spread on the topping.
 Take another baking dish and fill at least 1 inch deep with hot water from the tap.
 Place this on a lower rack and set cake(s) on a higher rack.
 Bake 15 minutes, until topping feels firm when lightly touched.
 Serve either warm or at room temperature.
 This cake is best stored outside the refrigerator and eaten within 3 days.